-Before the close of the hearing, Applicant requested the record be kept open to afford him the opportunity to supplement the record with endorsements.
+Before the close of the hearing, Applicant requested the record be kept open to afford him the opportunity to supplement the record with endorsements and payment documentation of several of his SOR-listed delinquent debts.
 For good cause shown, Applicant was granted 30 days to supplement the record, and the Government was afforded three days to respond.
-Within the time permitted, Applicant provided an emailed endorsement from his assigned superior who used his linguist services while he was working in counterintelligence in Afghanistan.
-Applicant's submission was admitted without objection as AE D.
+Within the time permitted, Applicant provided emailed endorsements, payment documentation, and updates of his creditor contacts.
+Applicant's submissions were admitted without objection as AEs G-M.